GreenAmaranthine/citra/CONTRIBUTING.md

 # Reporting Issues

-**The issue tracker is not a support forum.** Unless you can provide precise *technical information* regarding an issue, you *should not post in it*.
+**The issue tracker isn't a support forum.** Unless you can provide precise *technical information* regarding an issue, you *should not post in it*.
 If you need support, first read the [FAQ](https://github.com/citra-valentin/citra/wiki/FAQ) and then visit our [Discord server](https://discord.gg/YtUcETb) or ask in a general emulation forum such as [/r/emulation](https://www.reddit.com/r/emulation/).
 If you post support questions, generic messages to the developers or vague reports without technical details, they will be closed and locked.

 If you believe you have a valid issue report, please post the log and build version (number in title bar/hex string visible in the filename), as well as your hardware and software information if applicable.